lilykonings/louie/README.md

 header: name of your site here
 desc: >
-  description of your site, can be a quick bio if it's a portfolio
+  description of your site, can be a quick bio if it's a portfolio.
+It supports HTML so add your links, imgs, whatever!
 ```

 ### Social media links